ndonfris/fish-lsp/docs/MAN_FILE.md

   `--no-warning`              disable message in the `fish-lsp info --time-startup` output
   `--show-files`              show the files that were indexed during startup when `fish-lsp info --time-startup` is used
   `--dump-parse-tree <FILE>`  show the tree-sitter AST for the specified file
+  `--dump-semantic-tokens <FILE>`  show the semantic-tokens for the specified file
-  `--no-color`                disable color output in the `fish-lsp info --dump-file-tree` output
+  `--no-color`                disable color output in the `fish-lsp info --dump-file-tree`/`fish-lsp info --semantic-tokens` output

 ### `url`